bradleypeterson/Server_Manager/README.md

 -Docker Containerization and deployment for working web app </br>
 ### Bugs:</br>
 -User can switch ID and see another student's page </br>
--Error when student attempts to update another student's project due to aformentioned bug </br>
 -A confirmation message is sent even if deleting/updating fails </br>